dimagi/commcare-hq/corehq/apps/linked_domain/README.md

 This gets used as a permissions check during remote requests to ensure that the remote domain is allowed to sync from this domain.

-### On 'linked domain'
+#### From the downstream domain's HQ environment

-Run `link_to_upstream_domain` management command on downsream HQ.
+Run the `link_to_upstream_domain` management command.
 ```
 $ ./manage.py link_to_upstream_domain --url_base {base_url_for_upstream_domain} --upstream_domain {upstream_domain_name} --username {username} --api_key {user_api_key} --downstream_domain {downstream_domain_name}
 ```
 The specified username and API key are needed to authenticate requests to the upstream environment.
-### Pulling changes from master
+### Pulling Changes From the Upstream Domain

-On downstream HQ, enable `linked_domains` feature flag and navigate to `project settings > Linked Projects` page which has a UI to pull changes from master domain for custom data fields for Location, User and Product models, user roles and feature flags/previews.
+On downstream domain's HQ environment, enable `linked_domains` feature flag.
+Navigate to the `Project Settings > Linked Projects` page which has a UI to pull changes from the upstream domain for the following fields:
+- Custom data fields for Location, User and Product models
+- User Roles
+- Feature Flags
+- Feature Previews
+- Reports

+#### Linking Remote Applications

-To link apps, create an app in the upstream domain, and another app in the downstream domain.
-These app ids can then be used when running the `link_app_to_remote` command:
+If you don't already have an upstream application you would like to link, create an app in the upstream domain.
+Then create an app in the downstream domain to serve as a placeholder.
+These app ids can then be used when running the `link_app_to_remote` management command:
 ```
 $ ./manage.py link_app_to_remote --master_id {upstream_app_id} --linked_id {downstream_app_id} --url_base {base url} --domain {upstream_domain_name} --username {username} --api_key {api_key}
 ```
 # Linked Applications

 Linked applications predate linked domains.
 Now that linked domains exist, when you link an app, the linked domain record is automatically created.
-A linked/downstream app is tied to one or more master/upstream apps via the `upstream_app_id` and `upstream_version` attributes.
+A downstream app is tied to an upstream app via the `upstream_app_id` and `upstream_version` attributes.

-## Pulling changes from master
+## Pulling changes from upstream
-A linked app can be pulled if its master/upstream app has a higher released version than the `upstream_version` of the linked app.
-Pulling a linked app is similar but not identical to copying an app.
+A downstream app can pull changes if its upstream app has a higher released version than the `upstream_version` of the downstream app.
+Pulling changes from an upstream app is similar but not identical to copying an app.

-When a linked/downstream app is pulled from its master/upstream app:
+When an upstream app is pulled downstream:
-- The linked app's version will be incremented.
+- The downstream app's version will be incremented.
 - The two apps will have **different** ids.
-- Corresponding modules in the master and linked app will have the **same** unique ids.
+- Corresponding modules in the upstream and downstream app will have the **same** unique ids.
-- Corresponding forms in the master and linked app will have the **same** XMLNS.
+- Corresponding forms in the upstream and downstream app will have the **same** XMLNS.
-- Corresponding forms in the master and linked app may have either the same or different unique ids, depending on how old the linked app is.
+- Corresponding forms in the upstream and downstream app may have either the same or different unique ids, depending on how old the downstream app is.
-   - Older linked apps will have differing ids, while linked apps created after the deploy of [#25998](https://github.com/dimagi/commcare-hq/pull/25998) in December 2019 will use the same ids in both the linked and master apps.
+   - Older downstream apps will have differing ids, while downstream apps created after the deploy of [#25998](https://github.com/dimagi/commcare-hq/pull/25998) in December 2019 will use the same ids in both the downstream and upstream apps.
-   - Linked apps that do not have form ids that match their master app have a mapping of master app form unique id => linked app form unique id, stored as [ResourceOverride](https://github.com/dimagi/commcare-hq/blob/15ceabdccf0ed49ed306462b3a154fe14886bf27/corehq/apps/app_manager/suite_xml/post_process/resources.py#L11) objects.
+   - Downstream apps that do not have form ids that match their upstream app have a mapping of upstream app form unique id => downstream app form unique id, stored as [ResourceOverride](https://github.com/dimagi/commcare-hq/blob/15ceabdccf0ed49ed306462b3a154fe14886bf27/corehq/apps/app_manager/suite_xml/post_process/resources.py#L11) objects.
    - See [#25718](https://github.com/dimagi/commcare-hq/issues/25718) for context around why this change was made.

 ## Exclusions
-A few fields are **not** copied from the master app to the linked app.
+A few fields are **not** copied from the upstream app to the downstream app.
 They include basic metadata (doc type, name, date created, comment, etc) and some build-related fields (build profiles and practice mobile workers).
 For the full list, see [excluded_fields in overwrite_app](https://github.com/dimagi/commcare-hq/blob/47b197378fc196ff25a88dc5b2c56a389aaec85f/corehq/apps/app_manager/views/utils.py#L165-L169).

 ## Overrides
-A small number of settings can be overridden in a linked app.
-App settings can be tagged with the `supports_linked_app` flag to make them appear on the linked app's settings page.
+A small number of settings can be overridden in a downstream app.
+App settings can be tagged with the `supports_linked_app` flag to make them appear on the downstream app's settings page.

 ## Multi-master
-The `MULTI_MASTER_LINKED_DOMAINS` feature flag allows a linked app to pull changes from more than one master app.
+The `MULTI_MASTER_LINKED_DOMAINS` feature flag allows a downstream app to pull changes from more than one master app.
 The use case for multiple master apps is to support a branching-type workflow.

-A linked app may pull from all multiple upstream apps within a single "family."
+A downstream app may pull from all multiple upstream apps within a single "family."
 Families are created by copying apps; when an app is copied, its `family_id` is set to the id of the app it was copied from.

-When this flag is on, different builds of the same linked app may have different values for `upstream_app_id`.
+When this flag is on, different builds of the same downstream app may have different values for `upstream_app_id`.
 This id reflects the app that specific build was pulled from.